 Pod

-A pod is the smallest deployable unit that you can create or manage for applications in Kubernetes.
-A pod encapsulates one or more containers, storage resources, a unique IP address, and configurations that specify how the containers run.
+A pod is the smallest deployable unit in Kubernetes.
+Each pod encapsulates one or more containers, storage volumes, a unique cluster IP address, and the configuration that governs how the containers run.

 ReplicationController